.

-Engaging Theology in Cumbria is run by a small steering group, with representatives from the Anglican, United Reformed, Methodist and Roman Catholic churches.
+Engaging Theology in Cumbria is run by a small steering group, with representatives from various church denominations.

 Dr Mark Chater